-- Monomeric IgM: Expressed as membrane bound antibody on B cells.
+- Monomeric IgM: Expressed as membrane-bound antibody on B cells.

-Properties, Functions and Clinical Significance of IgM
+Properties, Functions, and Clinical Significance of IgM

-- Pentameric IgM has 10 antigen binding sites and 5 Fc portions held together by disulfide bridge bonds and J chains
+- Pentameric IgM has 10 antigen-binding sites and 5 Fc portions held together by disulfide bridge bonds and J chains

 - Less IgM than IgG is required to neutralize viral infectivity.
 IgM is highly effective against viruses.

 - IgM is a better agglutinin than other antibody isotypes.
-It takes 100 to 1000 times more molecules of IgG than of IgM to achieve the same level of agglutination.
+It takes 100 to 1000 times more molecules of IgG than IgM to achieve the same level of agglutination.

-- IgM is more efficient than IgG in activating classical pathway of complement.
+- IgM is more efficient than IgG in activating the classical pathway of complement.
 Complement activation requires two Fc regions in close proximity, and the pentameric nature of a single molecule of IgM fulfills this requirement.